MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/discovering-features.md

 ### Category

-The Mixed Reality Feature Tool displays a collection of feature categories to make it easy to find the what you want.
+The Mixed Reality Feature Tool displays a collection of feature categories to make it easy to find what you want.
 Expand any of the categories to display its collection of available features.

 > [!NOTE]
 > If the desired functionality cannot be found, it is recommended to check "Other features".